arthursn/composition/README.md

 };
 ```

 The `ElementData` class stores the fractions of the element.
-When defining the `FOR_ELEMENTS` macro or instantiating `ElementData`, the arguments represent the element symbol (whose properties are fetched from `periodictable.h`), `isInterstitial` (i.e., where is a interstitial element), `isVariable` (whether the element is allowed to vary when the composition is locked, see [Locking compositions](#Locking-compositions)), and `isMajor` (whether the element is the major element).
+When defining the `FOR_ELEMENTS` macro or instantiating `ElementData`, the arguments represent, in order:
+- `element`: the element symbol (in Title Case), whose properties are fetched from `periodictable.h`
+- `isInterstitial`: whether the element is interstitial or not (i.e., substitutional)
+- `isVariable`: whether the element is allowed to vary when the composition is locked, see [Locking compositions](#Locking-compositions))
+- `isMajor`: whether the element is the major element

 Then, in the body of your code, you can use the newly created class at will: